gravitational/teleport/docs/2.5/ssh_sso.md

 ## Multiple SSO Providers

 Teleport can also support multiple connectors.
-This works via supplying a connector name to `tsh login` via `--auth` argument:
+This works by supplying a connector name to `tsh login` via `--auth` argument:

 ```bash